-As you know, an important part of the current phase of the study was examining the children’s teeth.
+An important part of the previous phase of the study (6 years old) was examining the children’s teeth.
 We did this to not only see whether there was any tooth decay (holes in teeth), but also to see how the teeth were developing compared to the child’s age, by looking at what teeth had become wobbly or fallen out and how many permanent (adult) teeth had grown.
 We also looked for any developmental anomalies (marks) on the teeth that may have occurred before the teeth came into the mouth or soon after.
 In addition, we examined the health of the gums and collected biological samples (dental plaque) from along the gum line.
 We are also interested in finding out more about healthy mouths and how this affects other parts of the body and lifestyles.

 We found the prevalence of tooth decay was similar to that of the broader population.
 Of the twins who had their teeth examined, there were 57% of twin pairs who had no signs of tooth decay.
 There were 23% who both had tooth decay.
 In 18% of twin pairs, only one twin had tooth decay.
 This is of particular interest as these twins have the same parents, were in the womb at the same time and are generally exposed to similar environmental influences such as maternal diet and lifestyle.
 Studying twins enables us to look at the potential strength of genetic influences (comparing fraternal and identical twins with and without tooth decay) and environmental influences, such as diet and tooth brushing.
 We already know there are many factors that can contribute to the risk for tooth decay.
 These are mostly environmental influences such as diet and tooth brushing.
 Frequent snacking, particularly of sugary foods, brushing less than twice a day can all have an adverse effect on oral health.
 What is not really understood is why two individuals who may have similar environmental influences result in one having tooth decay and not the other.
 In addition, there are a range of other influences that we don’t know a lot about, such as genetics and general health.